boxen/puppet-ruby/README.md

 This module supports ruby version management with either rbenv or chruby.
 All ruby versions are installed into `/opt/rubies`.

+## About ruby-build version

+Occasional bumps to the default ruby-build version are fine, on this module, but not essential.
+The ruby-build version is something you should be managing in your own boxen repository, rather than depending on this module to update for you.
+See examples on how to change the ruby-build version in the Hiera section.

 ## Breakages since last major version

 * `ruby::global` does not work with chruby